 Foundations

-Formation is slower than insight.
+Formation is slower than recognition.

 And that is not a flaw.